yelosan/licenses.markdown/MPL-2.0.markdown

 ---

-(Copied from [Mozilla Public License Version 2.0](https://www.mozilla.org/MPL/2.0/) and converted to markdown on 2023-01-06.)
+(Copied from [Mozilla Public License Version 2.0](https://www.mozilla.org/MPL/2.0/) and converted to markdown on 2023-01-06 (see: [licenses.markdown](https://codeberg.org/yelosan/licenses.markdown)).)